-The category includes both the renovation of substandard housing and the construction of new social housing units.
+The category, including both the renovation of substandard housing and the construction of new social housing units, is considered highly relevant to face the high demand for social housing in Paris.

-Investments dedicated to social housing in the City of Paris are considered a highly relevant social challenge as Paris faces a high demand for social housing.
 In 2020, 230,000 families applied for social housing.
 The number of social housing units within Paris' territory was 255,355 as of 31 December 2020.
 In 2021, the share of social housing reached 25.2% of all housing offering.
-According to a study by the National Institute of Statistics and Economic Studies.
-France have risen faster than consumer prices and gross disposable household incomes since the 1980s, leading to a sharp increase in the share of income allocated to housing expenses in recent years.
+According to a study by the National Institute of Statistics and Economic Studies, rent indexes in France have risen faster than consumer prices and gross disposable household incomes since the 1980s, leading to a sharp increase in the share of income allocated to housing expenses in recent years.

-The eligible projects aim to eradicate substandard housing and build new social housing, and therefore make a high contribution to the quality of life of vulnerable populations in the long-term.
+The eligible projects target substandard housing and build new social housing, and therefore make a high contribution to the quality of life of the most vulnerable populations in the long-term.
 The renovation of substandard housing has a highly positive long-term impact, both in terms of health and quality living conditions, as well as in terms of the environmental footprint of the renovated buildings (leading, for example, to increased energy efficiency).
 Building new social housing units increases their availability, and the issuer targets areas that currently have a social housing deficit, thus enhancing social cohesion.
 The definition of the target population is clear, with 60% of the social housing units earmarked for people under low or very low income thresholds.